Max Charles

-Max Joseph Charles (born August 18, 2003) is an American photographer and actor.
+Max Joseph Charles (born August 18, 2003) is an American actor.
 He appeared in the 2012 film The Three Stooges, as young Peter Parker in The Amazing Spider-Man, and had a role in the ABC comedy science fiction series The Neighbors.
 In 2014, Charles voiced Sherman in DreamWorks' Mr. Peabody & Sherman.
 He played the recurring role of Spin in Disney XD's Lab Rats: Bionic Island.
 He voiced Kion on the Disney Junior series The Lion Guard, and Harvey Beaks on the Nickelodeon series of the same name.
-He also played Zach Goodweather on seasons two through four on the TV series The Strain, replacing Ben Hyland from the first season.
+He also played Zach Goodweather on seasons two through four of the TV series The Strain, replacing Ben Hyland from the first season.
 Max Charles also voiced Buddy G in the direct-to-video Scooby-Doo film Scooby-Doo!
 Shaggy's Showdown.

 Early life

 Charles was born Max Joseph Charles in Dayton, Ohio on August 18, 2003.
 He has three older brothers, Logan, Brock, and Mason who are also actors.